Sentiment Extremes Near Market Tops

-This is the key distinction between ordinary bullishness and a more dangerous late-stage backdrop.
-Healthy optimism can accompany a durable trend when fresh buyers, broad participation, and improving conviction still reinforce one another.
-A sentiment extreme is different.
-It suggests that enthusiasm has become crowded enough that the market has less room for additional positive surprise and more sensitivity to disappointment.
-The broader role of market sentiment is wider than this page.
-The narrower issue here is how unusually one-sided optimism can make a mature advance more fragile near a top.
+Not all bullish sentiment is a warning sign.
+Bullishness can support a durable trend when fresh buyers, broad participation, and improving conviction still reinforce price action.
+A sentiment extreme is different because enthusiasm has become crowded enough that the market has less room for additional positive surprise and greater sensitivity to disappointment.
+Market sentiment describes the broader tone of risk appetite and market mood.
+Sentiment extremes near market tops describe the narrower late-stage condition in which optimism becomes so stretched that a mature advance grows less resilient.

 As a trend matures, optimism often becomes more fully embedded in positioning, narratives, and risk-taking behavior.
 That does not mean price must reverse immediately.
 It means the balance of risk changes.
 Earlier in an advance, improving sentiment can still attract meaningful new demand.
 Later in the move, the same optimism may signal that a large share of participants is already committed, leaving less incremental buying power to sustain the trend with the same ease.